bisqwit/crt-filter/README.md

 Plotted in a graphing calculator, it looks like this.
 The c constant controls how steep that hill is.
-A small value like 0.1 produces a very narrow hill with very sharp and narrow scanlines, and bigger values produce flatter hills i.e. less pronounced scanlines.
+A small value like 0.1 produces a very narrow hill with very sharp and narrow scanlines, and bigger values produce flatter hills and less pronounced scanlines.
 0.3 looked like a good compromise.

 ![Gaussian](img/weights.png)